light-and-ray/sd-webui-replacer/docs/video.md

 ## Common
 ![](/docs/images/replacer_video_common.jpg)

 You need to provide a path to your video file, or url in `file://` format.
-On Windows you need to make right mouse click on your file with Alt key holded, and then select "copy file as path"
+On Windows you need to make right mouse click on your file with Alt key holden, and then select "copy file as path"

 ## AnimateDiff mode
 ![](/docs/images/replacer_video_animate_diff.jpg)